-- 4.2.1 Determine the number of samples to be quantified (including, at minimum, 2 sets of DNA standards). - 4.2.2 Fill out the 7500 Load Sheet on the Casework worksheets template (Form 206-BI).
-Print a copy for the case file. - 4.2.3 Calculate the volume of reaction components needed, based upon the number of samples to be quantified and adding 2 or 3 reactions to compensate for loss and variability due to pipetting.
+- 4.2.1 Determine the number of samples to be quantitated (including, at minimum, 2 sets of DNA standards). - 4.2.2 Fill out the 7500 Load Sheet on the Casework worksheets template (Form 206-BI) or electronic equivalent in ILIMS.
+Print a copy for the case file if applicable. - 4.2.3 Calculate the volume of reaction components needed, based upon the number of samples to be quantitated and adding additional reactions to compensate for loss and variability due to pipetting.
 The following are the volumes needed per reaction.